-Despite the necessary suspension of Penn State sponsored travels for the foreseeable future due to the COVID pandemic, the staff of the Penn State Altoona Office of Study Away is optimistic about the prospect of traveling will indeed return.
+Despite the necessary suspension of University-sponsored travel for the foreseeable future due to the COVID pandemic, the staff of the Penn State Altoona Office of Study Away is optimistic about the prospect of traveling will indeed return.
 Along with your sense of curiosity and adventure!

 The Office of Study Away at Penn State Altoona believes that all interested students, regardless of major, should have the opportunity to spend spring break, a semester, or a full academic year away from campus on an academic program in a different part of the country or world.